tryyang2001/tp/docs/UserGuide.md

 #### 4.1.2 Viewing Profile: `profile`

-Typing `profile` lets you view your name, height, weight, gender, age, calorie goal and activity factor.
+This command allows you to view your name, height, weight, gender, age, calorie goal and activity factor.

+Format: `profile`

 Example: